 If you’ve paid any attention to the chatter around cryptocurrency, non-fungible tokens (NFTs) or blockchain, you’ve probably heard rumblings about web3.
 The term functions not only as a catchall for the aforementioned technologies but also as a way to reference an evolution in the tech industry.
 In this piece, we’ll define web2 and web3, point out the key difference between them and outline the pros and cons of each.

-Tip: Understanding the advantages and disadvantages of emerging technologies can come in handy when creating your website.
+Tip: Understanding the advantages and disadvantages of emerging technologies can come in handy when learning how to create a website.
 For example, most web visitors don't use web3 technologies, so optimizing for web2 can help you grow your organic audience.
-You can learn how to make a website here.

 What are web2 and web3?